 I’ve been spelunking in the caves of Tasmania, Australia

-I’ve done Spring Break in Fort Lauderdale
+I’ve done Spring Break in Fort Lauderdale as a college student

 I’ve been to the races at Del Mar

 I’ve encountered Wyoming’s Devil’s Tower — Close Encounters of the Third Kind — up close